Software development metrics: to rely on your projections with confidence

 Reading time 🕒 8 min

 Have you ever missed a delivery deadline?
 Unfortunately, the answer is probably yes!
 Software development can be like a black box: it's hard to know how a technology project is going.
-In this blog post, find out why it's essential to measure the team's progress and stabilize its workflow, plus some insights to do it yourself.
+In this blog post, find out why it's essential to measure certain aspects of your development team and stabilize its workflow, plus some insights to do it yourself.

 When we look at a development project at a high level, we may think that its progress is like a smooth river.
 For example, we might look at the type of items delivered and see that there are very few bugs, which is a good thing.
 We might also hear from team members that "everything is fine".